 Of all cloud providers, Microsoft Azure offers the most comprehensive set of compliance and industry standards for different sectors, including the highly regulated sectors of healthcare, manufacturing, education, financial services, and government.
 For cross-border businesses and transactions there are even more regulations to comply with, and Azure has built-in compliance for many of these as well.

 Below are the examples of some established standards Microsoft Azure cloud services are in compliance with.
-Regarding regulations outside of the United States, you can visit this full list of compliance offerings or contact us for more information.
+Regarding regulations outside of the United States, you can visit the full list of compliance offerings or contact us for more information.

 Regional or National

 How you can manage data security and compliance

 Compliance is more complicated than just meeting a checklist of standards and regulations.
 Effective compliance requires a two-way partnership between the customer who owns the data (your company) and the cloud vendor who acts as the data processor and delivery platform.
 Having a partnership agreement that defines roles and responsibilities is essential to achieve complete legal and regulatory compliance.

 Microsoft Azure offers an easy way for legal and compliance professionals inside organizations to gain access to tools and information to help customers’ staff operate in a consistent and compliant way.
 This includes access to governance, risk and compliance summaries, as well as tools for managing employee security access settings, device management policies, data retention policies, and eDiscovery.